Impact of the COVID-19 pandemic on television in the United States: Resumption of live sports

 With the gradual resumption of live sporting events, broadcasters took steps to reduce the number of staff members present on-site.
-Production teams on-site have typically been separated into smaller units for social distancing reasons, if not working aspects of production remotely from their network's studio instead (a model that has been used for some sports broadcasts even before the pandemic).
+Production teams on-site were separated into smaller units for social distancing reasons, while the remote integration model (REMI, which had been adopted by some sports broadcasts even before the pandemic) was employed by many broadcasters to centralize all or part of a telecast at their production facilities.
 Commentators may also be required to call games remotely from their network's studio or at home.

 To reduce on-site staff during the 2020 Major League Baseball season, the home team's local broadcaster was responsible for producing a neutral host video feed to be used by each broadcaster carrying the game (including the away team's broadcaster and/or a national broadcaster, such as Fox or ESPN, where applicable), which augmented it with commentary and surrounding coverage.
 MLB commentators did not travel to their teams' away games but could broadcast home games on-site at their discretion.

 With the NBA and NHL having adopted a centralized "hub" approach to complete their 2019–20 seasons, both leagues employed a similar model with host feeds produced by their national broadcast partners (ESPN and TNT for the NBA, and NBC and Canadian broadcaster Sportsnet for the NHL).
 Both broadcasters had selected on-air personnel within the quarantine "bubble", but the majority of NBC's commentators worked games remotely during the early rounds.
 Both leagues were also experimenting with new types of camera angles that would not be possible in an arena with spectators present.
 The NHL adopted a nearly identical neutral feed model to MLB for its 2020–21 season, although NBC still sent its crew for exclusive broadcasts.

 To compensate for the lack of crowd due to games being held behind closed doors, some broadcasters employed simulated crowd sounds sourced from their league's official video games, with the NHL combining them with recordings of team-specific chants contributed by fans, and the NBA using video boards erected on its courts at ESPN Wide World of Sports Complex to display mosaics of remote fans powered by Microsoft Teams videoconferencing.
 Fox experimented with the use of "virtual", CGI fans to mask empty stands on its baseball broadcasts.
 By contrast, ESPN intentionally eschewed simulated crowd noise for its broadcasts of the MLS is Back Tournament, instead leveraging the lack of crowd and additional in-field microphones to provide enhanced in-game audio.
 The grandstand was masked by a chroma key wall, used primarily to display sponsor logos.
 WWE introduced a similarly styled "ThunderDome" staging at Orlando's Amway Center in August 2020 in time for its SummerSlam pay-per-view, also using a virtual audience.

 Despite many restrictions having been lifted over 2021 and 2022, some regional sports networks retained a remote production model and commentary to varying extents due to budgetary concerns and other factors: